Marcelo Alcantara Holanda +

 Figures 2 and 3 show Volume Controlled Cycles

 Figure 2.
-Volume Cycled Ventilation (VCV) mechanical respiratory cycles.
-The inspiratory flow was modified in three cycles, resulting in different times and inspiratory airway pressures (in red).
+Volume Cycled or Controlled Ventilation (VCV Mode).
+Controlled respiratory cycles: tidal volume (VT), inspiratory flow (A, square type; B, decelerating to 50%, C, decelerating to 0%).
+Inspiratory time increases accordingly.
 The alveolar pressure (in blue) did not vary because it was determined by a fixed VT (dashed line).
-See the text below for more details.
+The expiratory time reduces depending on the inspiratory time and the set RR.
+See the text for further details.

 Figure 2 presents three cycles of VCV.
 In this situation, the respiratory muscle effort, represented by the Pmus, is zero.
 The VT was set to 500ml (0.5l).
 In addition to the VT, the intensity and the wave pattern of flow is determined by the operator of the ventilator.
 Thus, the inspiratory time is predefined, based on the ratio of VT/flow.
 In the first cycle, with a constant flow, or square type, set to 60l/min (1 l/s), the inspiratory time corresponds to the division of 0.5l by 1l/ s, or 0.5s.
 In the second cycle, the flow was reduced by half or 30l/min (0.5l/s) doubling the Ti to 1s.
 In the third cycle, not only was the maximum flow reduced by half, but the wave pattern of flow was adjusted, on a descending slope, reducing it to 50% of its initial value.
 This adjustment resulted in an average flow of 22.5l/min or 0.375l/s and thus an even longer Ti, 0.5l/0.375l/s or 1.33s.
 Note that the airway pressure (in red) but not the alveolar pressure (in blue) varies according to adjustments of flow, since this influences the resistive pressure of the airways.
 The alveolar pressure remains the same in the three cycles since the VT, its principal determinant, is the same in all three cycles.
 As in the spontaneous cycle, the air is passively exhaled by the increase of the pulmonary elasticity (alveolar pressure) by simply having the ventilator prevent the entry of air, and opening the expiration valve.
 Note that the expiration proceeds until the alveolar pressure returns to a predetermined value, in this case, above zero as determined by the setting of a positive end expiratory Pressure or PEEP.